-TOur approach to patient ratings had merit because it involved people affected by dementia in the development of the instrument.
-It also provided a method that did not assume that people could understand written words or could verbalise their selection, but, all the same, the problems we encountered were similar to those documented elsewhere in the literature.5 27 Our findings suggest that observer-based measures are a inclusive way of experiences .
-Use of QuIS generating valid quantitative data in relation to people’s experiences of receiving care.
+While the recruitment rate of 73% was relatively high for this patient population and patients were comfortable enough with the research that no data collection was halted because of negative patient response, researcher records suggest that patients found responding to researcher questions difficult or not relevant.
+This does not mean patients were unable to provide assessments of their own care, more that there is a need to develop more meaningful and relevant methods, especially in patient populations that include people with a dementia.
+Our approach to patient ratings had merit because it involved people affected by dementia in the development of the instrument.
+It also provided a method that did not assume that people could understand written words or could verbalise their selection, but, all the same, the problems we encountered were similar to those documented elsewhere in the literature.5 27

+While the use of structured instruments does not generate the rich insight into people’s views and experiences in the way that qualitative research can do, their value lies in the production of data that can be used for measurement and comparison.
+Our findings suggest that observer-based measures are a useful and inclusive way of quantifying the experiences of a group often overlooked in research.
+Use of QuIS appears to be a useful method in generating valid quantitative data in relation to people’s experiences of receiving care.
 Our finding that more negative QuIS observer ratings are associated with lower psychological well-being in people with dementia suggests that QuIS can generate insight into patient experiences from the perspective of people in receipt of that care.
 Our findings confirm the relevance of QuIS for the measuring the quality of care of people with a dementia in general hospital settings and this has not been previously achieved.
 It lends further support to the use of QuIS as a candidate outcome measure in evaluations of services and service improvements for populations that include people living with a dementia.

-he data were collected from one hospital site and therefore not representative of all older person hospital wards. not possible to observe all patient and staff interactions – for example, some staff would draw the curtains around a patient’s bed space whilst interacting with patients – and this may have introduced selection bias. but ratingsof
+The data were collected from one hospital site and therefore are not representative of all older person hospital wards.
+It was not possible to observe all patient and staff interactions – for example, some staff would draw the curtains around a patient’s bed space whilst interacting with patients – and this may have introduced selection bias.
+Observations did not take place during busy periods when staff are under pressure and rushed but the study did report negative outcome ratings so captured a mix of patient experiences.
+Furthermore, negative experiences were reported by patients although patients and staff were aware of the research, indicating that even if staff changed their behaviour in response to being evaluated, they were not completely successful in eliminating negative interactions.

 There were several strengths of the study.
 First, all observations were carried out by two independent researchers concurrently.
 Secondly, a large number of observations were conducted within six older person wards providing intra-organisational variability.
 Thirdly, the use of multiple tools enabled researchers to assess the viability of generating data from a group largely neglected in research.

 Conclusion

-Our findings of an association between lower quality QuIS-rated interactions and lower psychological wellbeing indicate that QuIS ratings are valid in relation to patient experiences of care and lend support to the use of QuIS with patient populations that include people with dementia.
+The findings that some patients had difficulty responding to researcher questions reflects the need for the development and use of more meaningful and relevant methods, especially in patient populations that include people with a dementia.
+Our findings of an association between lower quality QuIS-rated interactions and lower psychological well-being indicate that QuIS ratings are valid in relation to patient experiences of care and lend support to the use of QuIS with patient populations that include people with dementia.

 Data Availability Statement